seers/leetcode/README.md

-# solve leetcode problem in Goloang
+Solve leetcode problem in Goloang